Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 • Do not wear swimsuits in traditional baths: Standard public onsen baths are used naked.
 The main exception in this guide is Yunessun’s swimsuit area.

 • Check tattoo rules before arrival: Tattoo policies vary by facility and can change.
-Even when tattoos are allowed, visitors are still expected to follow normal bathing manners.
+Even when tattoos are allowed or coverable, visitors are still expected to follow normal bathing manners.

-• Bring or budget for towels: Some facilities include towels, while others rent or sell them separately.
-A small towel is useful even if you plan to rent a bath towel.
+• Bring or budget for towels: Some facilities include towels, while others sell or rent them separately.
+A small towel is useful even if you plan to rent or buy a bath towel.

 • Avoid taking photos in bathing areas: Photography is not allowed in most public bathing spaces.
 Keep phones and cameras in the locker area unless signs clearly say otherwise.